WPX Hosting review: WordPress-exclusive hosting

 When it comes to hosting management, WPX is easy enough to use.
 The provider uses its own custom control panel that also works as its hosting dashboard.
 The interface is slightly cluttered, and the many bright colors take some time to get used to.
 But, once you do, it’s actually rather intuitive and certainly very functional.

 Right at the top is a menu to quickly get to the dashboard, services, account, support, and more.
-Speaking of dashboard, you’ll find all the tools and features you need to run your WordPress website.
+Speaking of the dashboard, you’ll find all the tools and features you need to run your WordPress website.
 They’re all neatly tucked to your left.

 Let’s go through some of the key features:

-- Staging – staging is like a playground where you can test out themes, plugins, layouts, and more without affecting your published site.
+Staging.
+This feature is like a playground where you can test out themes, plugins, layouts, and more without affecting your published site.
 Once satisfied, you can easily merge the staging site with your live site.
 Just note that there are 1GB database and 5GB files size limitations for the staging sites.

-- Email – If you’re new, you’ll need to set up email boxes and configure the settings first, which could be done very quickly.
+Email.
+If you’re new, you’ll need to set up email boxes and configure the settings first, which could be done very quickly.
 Then, you can proceed with your basic mailing needs.
 Note that this feature uses the same resources as does your site.
 This means that the built-in email feature is not meant for large marketing campaigns.
 Instead, WPX allows a maximum of 50 emails to be sent in the space of 30 minutes.

-- Domains – domain configurations and settings can be found under the tab Edit DNS.
+Domains.
+Domain configurations and settings can be found under the tab Edit DNS.
 This includes adding a new domain, domain and subdomain management, and third-party domain services management.
 Note that you will have to add a domain yourself since WPX does not offer a free domain.

-- Backups – here, you can create manual backups, manage, restore, and download both manual and automatic backups.
+Backups.
+You can create manual backups, manage, restore, and download both manual and automatic backups.
 Besides that, you can manage system backups here, too.
 The backups are stored on a separate server from your site and are kept for up to 28 days.

-Database and other more advanced tasks – the control panel is also home to other web hosting management tasks, including SSL management, database management, and CDN activation (WPX Cloud).
+- Database and other more advanced tasks.
+The control panel is also home to other web hosting management tasks, including SSL management, database management, and CDN activation (WPX Cloud).

 To sum it up, WPX’s control panel might be overwhelming initially but, in reality, it is well-structured and contains all the necessary actions to help you run your site smoothly.